“Cookie! We missed you Cookie!”

 Other nicknames present themselves after a cook has been around for a while.
 Aside from Cookie, there’s one tall, lanky cook sometimes called Kiko, after the Spanish sit-com character.
 But he does not like to be called Shaggy, as in Scooby’s sidekick.
 Most of the time I’m called China or Chinita, which is fine with me, but there was an instance when el Gordo tried to call me Pocahantas which was not cool.

 Most nicknames are terms of endearment or friendship.
 But there are some nicknames that won’t be said to your face.
 One sous chef often called Sonambulo or “Sleepwaker” got fired after bungling his way through a busy Sunday service clearly impaired by booze and prescription pills.
 Sonambulo dos wasn’t able to win us over either.
 Line cooks who can’t cut it are are called burro or “donkey.”
 The team has little patience for sonambulos and burros who can’t carry their weight, so they don’t usually stick around.

-So it may seem strange in our over-sensitized politically correct world, that el Gordo and Enano never seem to be offended by being openly called “Fatso” or “Midget.”
+It may seem strange in our over-sensitized politically correct world, that el Gordo and Enano aren’t offended being called “Fatso” or “Midget.”
 In fact they prefer it.
-One runner doesn’t blink an eye at being called Boludo which means “jerk” or even “prick.”
-Ironically Boludo is in fact more of a sweet mama’s boy.
+One runner doesn’t blink an eye at being called Boludo which means “jerk” or “prick.”
+It’s sarcastic because Boludo is actually the sweetest guy on the floor.
 So what’s in a nickname?
-El Gordo knows he’s fat, Enano knows he’s short, and maybe Boludo can see the irony in his nickname too.
-They accept it, so by using their nicknames openly and without malice, perhaps in a way it shows that we accept them too.
-Once when I called Enano by his real name, he said “Enano, please.”
-Translation?
-My name is Pablo, but my friends call me Midget.
+El Gordo knows he’s fat, Enano knows he’s short, and Boludo can appreciate the sarcasm.
+Maybe nicknames used in this way, by the friends who love you are not insults, but rather signs of acceptance.
+I know we’re friends when I call Enano by his real name, he says “No China, Enano, please.”